 The end of the school year is a time to do some of the things we haven’t had time to do during the rest of the busy year!
 Testing is over, and you have just a little bit longer with your group of students until the summer.
+However, the end of the year can be a great time if you have the right mindset.
 Here are some tips to make the BEST of that last bit of time you have with your students and make some great memories!

 1. Integrate the arts into science and social studies curriculum